-- Add the eggs to thicken the sauce; either one by one or beating them in advance like in omelets. stir actively using a fork.
+- Add the eggs to thicken the sauce; either one by one or beating them in advance like in omelets.
+Stir actively using a fork.

 - Sweeten the sauce with a little honey.
 Personally, I put a tablespoon of honey just to bring out the sweetness of the onion.

 - Now, brown the almonds either in a pan with a little bit of fat (traditional method) or in the oven.
-Grind them with sugar, cinnamon, and orange blossom water, using a food processor, add the mixture to your sauce, and let it cool.
+Grind them with sugar, cinnamon, and orange blossom sugar using a food processor, add the mixture to your sauce, and let it cool.

 Filling The Pastilla: